 since it can PREVENT you from needing a cornea transplant.

-For over a decade, Dr. Brian has been educating eye doctors
+For over a fifteen years, Dr. Brian has been educating eye

-around the world by speaking at scientific meetings and presenting
+doctors around the world by speaking at scientific meetings

-his results of these procedures that he pioneered since 1999.
+and presenting his results of these procedures that he pioneered

-He's published articles in the medical literature and ophthalmology
+since 1999.
+He's published articles in the medical literature

 Dr. Brian has been the expert on numerous national